panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 A runtime error is thrown because `logger(user)`, where `logger` is `logAdmin`, cannot log the instance data because `isSuperAdmin` property doesn't exist in the class `User`.

-Contravariance prevents such kind of errors on functions subtyping.
+Contravariance prevents such errors on functions subtyping.

 ## 4. Conclusion